Last Updated on April 22, 2021 by Helga Dosa

-If you have decided to visit Italy around Christmas, there are some words and expressions you absolutely need to know and recognize: from albero di Natale to presepe, our typical decorations for this time of the year, to the names of our best loved seasonal cakes and sweets; from the characters who make our Christmas a real Christmas, to the most typical events of the period, here comes our –almost!– complete Italian Christmas dictionary to help you have the best of times during your fantastic vacation.
+In fact, if you have decided to visit Italy around Christmas, there are some words and expressions you absolutely need to know and recognize: from albero di Natale to presepe, our typical decorations for this time of the year, to the names of our most loved seasonal cakes and sweets; from the characters who make our Christmas a real Christmas, to the most typical events of the period, here comes our –almost!– complete Italian Christmas dictionary to help you have the best of times during your fantastic vacation.

 Albero di Natale

 This word is a passe-partout, used for almost every occasion.
-It is the general term used for every happy event or when congratulating somebody.
-It can be used both for Christmas and New Year’s Eve.
-However, to be more specific, you can say Buon Natale at Christmas.
+It is the general term good for every happy event or when congratulating somebody.

 The brindisi, toast, is good for every occasion: on Christmas Eve, Christmas Day and New Year’s Eve, brindisi are continuously repeated with a glass of Italian spumante or wine accompanied by the classical formula, auguri!